MarcoLizza/tiny-js/README.md

 Foreword
 ========

 The original project has been developed by [Gordon Williams](http://www.pur3.co.uk).
-All credits of the initial breed are due to him.
+Credits are due to him.

 Description
 ===========